creixotradeos/creixotradeos.github.io/_posts/2020-02-09-Stocks-plot-MC.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/Plot and Monte Carlo/Log return scatter plot.png"
 alt="Log return scatter plot">

-As we can see, that the majority of the return are between -0.025 and +0.025
+As we can see, that the majority of the daily return are between -0.025 and +0.025 over the decade.

+Now, we can do an a

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMTcyNzkwMSw4ODUyNjIxMTMsMTgzNz
+eyJoaXN0b3J5IjpbMTQ1ODA2NjI1OCw4ODUyNjIxMTMsMTgzNz
 YzNTEwNF19
 -->